Melinda Sordino: Speak

 She finds solace in her art class and teacher, Mr. Freeman, where she has a year-long assignment of drawing a tree which plays a major role in her life.
 Throughout the year she slowly creates a hidden room for herself in an old janitor's closet, which acts as her safe haven, and is the setting for the climactic ending of the novel.

 Throughout the year, several minor events led up to her coming forward about her rape.
 These events include her parents giving her art supplies (showing that they care), her only companion and friend Heather leaving her for the clique called the Marthas and saying Melinda needs therapy, seeing things written about Andy on the bathroom wall and cutting school the next day.

 For the majority of the novel, she refuses to admit to herself that she was raped — a fact that makes it hard for Melinda to heal and continue with her life.
 Melinda attempts to confide in her ex-best friend Rachel, who is dating Andy and initially doesn't believe her.
-Rachel later realizes the truth after Andy groped her during a dance; she then avoids Andy for fear of getting raped by him.
+Rachel later realizes the truth after Andy gropes her during a dance; she then avoids Andy for fear of getting raped by him.
 When Andy angrily confronts her about talking to Rachel and attempts to rape her again, Melinda fights back and finally breaks her silence, which sets her free from her isolation and terror; they are found by the school's lacrosse team and, because of Rachel telling people around the school about Andy's actions and his past victims having begun to come forward after seeing Melinda's brief message about Andy on a stall in the girls' restroom, their altercation removes any doubt of his guilts.
 Therefore, Andy would face the consequences of his crimes against Melinda.